 Earn 12 credit hours in the fall and 12 credit hours in the spring.
 If you drop below 12 credit hours in any fall or spring semester, you will not be eligible for scholarship renewal.

-Meet once each semester with a staff member from the Center for Diversity and Enrichment (CDE) during your first year.
+Meet once during your first academic year with a staff member from the Center for Diversity and Enrichment (CDE).

 Meet with an academic advisor in accordance with program requirements based on your undergraduate major.
-Students enrolled in CLAS are expected to meet with their CLAS advisors 3 times in the fall and 2 times in the spring.
+Until further notice, students are required to meet with their academic adviser at least once per semester.

 Enroll in and successfully complete an approved first-year seminar or college transitions course.